Palm Beach Post: Flu season starting; swine strain dominates

 The Florida Department of Health reports that 24 counties now describe increasing flu activity, up from 19 counties the week before.
 Nearly half of all tests for influenza-like illness are coming up positive for the flu, the state says.
 The yardstick used by the CDC to measure national flu activity ranges from none to widespread flu activity.
 Florida’s flu status has been upgraded to “regional,” from “local,” just one step away from widespread.

 With holiday travel now peaking, health authorities say vaccination against the viral illness is important, especially if visits with older or immune-compromised loved ones are planned.
-The flu season peaks in January and February, when Lamelas said his chain will often see 10 people a day testing positive for flu.

 This year’s dominant strain is the so-called swine flu, the novel H1N1 influenza variant that launched a global pandemic in 2009.
 It’s a strain that almost no one had immunity to before 2009, one believed to be related to the 1918 pandemic flu that killed millions globally.
 But it’s covered by all versions of this year’s flu vaccine.